sydney0zq/covid-19-detection/README.md

 - The file "20200212-auc95p9.txt" contains the output probabilities of our pretrained deCovNet on our testing set.

 The pretrained models are not currently available.
-If you are interested in the training codes, please contact [Xinggang Wang](mailto:xgwang@hust.edu.cn).
+If you have any questions, please contact [Xinggang Wang](mailto:xgwang@hust.edu.cn).

 # LICENSE